-The DSO license is automatically terminated in the event of bankruptcy, liquidation or merger.
-In addition, the VREG can revoke a Guarantor's DSO license in accordance with the Energy Decree in each of the following circumstances:
+The DSO license is automatically terminated in the event of bankruptcy9, liquidation or merger.
+In addition, the VREG can revoke a Guarantor's DSO license in accordance with the Flemish Decree of 8 May 2009 containing general provisions on energy policy, as amended 10 (the "Energy Decree") in each of the following circumstances:

-- (i) a significant change in the shareholding of the DSO or its operating company that may jeopardise the independent grid operation or the data management activities; - (ii) a heavy breach by the DSO or its operating company of its obligations under the Energy Decree and implementing legislation; and - (iii) a heavy breach of compliance with the General Data Protection Regulation (the "GDPR").
+- (i) a significant change in the shareholding of the DSO or its operating company that may jeopardise the independent grid operation or the data management activities; - (ii) a heavy breach by the DSO or its operating company of its obligations under the Energy Decree and implementing legislation; and - (iii) a heavy breach of compliance with the General Data Protection Regulation11 (the "GDPR").

 If the license of a Guarantor as a DSO or the approval of the Issuer as the Guarantors' operating company is terminated before the expiry of the appointment or approval or is not renewed upon termination, there may be material, negative consequences on the Issuer's and the relevant Guarantors' activities and revenue streams.
-This could lead to the inability for the Issuer and the Guarantors to satisfy their payment obligations under the
+This could lead to the inability for the Issuer and the Guarantors to satisfy their payment obligations under the Notes.
+As a consequence, this may adversely impact the return which a Noteholder may receive.
+Any such impact would be even more significant where the licenses of the Guarantors and the approval of the Issuer as the Guarantors' operating company would be terminated at the same time.